Trustee for Women for Women International - UK and member of the Fundraising and Marketing Committee.

 Amy’s partners include UNICEF, Human Rights Watch, The Elders, The National Fish and Wildlife Foundation, MANA Nutritive Aid, and others.
 She currently serves on the Boards of Human Rights Watch, MANA Nutritive Aid, Women for Women International, the National Fish and Wildlife Foundation, and on the Board of Advisors to The Elders, founded by Nelson Mandela and chaired by Kofi Annan.

-She was recognized for her work by the US Fund for UNICEF in 2006 when she received the Audrey Hepburn Humanitarian Award; by the Dikembe Mutombo Foundation in 2011 with the Caring for Congo Award; and was named Humanitarian of the Year by the Elizabeth Glazer Pediatric AIDS Foundation in 2013.
+She was recognised for her work by the US Fund for UNICEF in 2006 when she received the Audrey Hepburn Humanitarian Award; by the Dikembe Mutombo Foundation in 2011 with the Caring for Congo Award; and was named Humanitarian of the Year by the Elizabeth Glazer Pediatric AIDS Foundation in 2013.

 Amy has grown increasingly more focused on human rights, especially violence against women and children.